MFuchs1989/DSND-Dog-Breed-Classifier/README.md

 ## Introduction

-In the course of this nanodegree from Udacity, as part of the Capstone project, I created a pipeline that can be used in a web or mobile app to process real images taken by users.
+In the course of this nanodegree from Udacity, as part of the Capstone Project, I created a pipeline that can be used in a web or mobile app to process real images taken by users.
 Based on a picture of a dog, the algorithm I created can make an assessment about the dog breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 <a name="software_requirements"></a>